 In light of the upcoming convention season, AnimeChicago has been speaking more about the safety and comfort of our members at club-sanctioned events.
 Here’s one of a series of articles on this topic.
-Trigger warning for excessive talk on sexual harassment.
+Content warning for excessive talk on sexual harassment.

 In the last decade that I’ve been running AnimeChicago and visiting conventions, I’ve heard countless stories about unwanted attention, creepers, inappropriate words and gestures… pretty much everything under the sun.
 While these incidents have been getting more attention recently, we are far from eliminating this type of behavior in our community.

 Anime conventions are places for young fans to express themselves and their identity for the first time, learn personal comfort and discomfort, and experiment in a safe environment… except that last part.
 Conventions create the illusion of safety, and not just anime cons.
 I’ve heard of sexual assault at video game conferences, sci-fi symposiums, annual meetings for professional associations, and pretty much any place that involves a lot of humans in one spot for an extended period of time… often with liquor and hotels in the mix.